 Building density and the use of materials such as concrete and pavement make urban areas, including Baltimore City, extremely harsh environments for wildlife.
-The use of these materials causes an urban heat island effect, which means that parts of Baltimore City are hotter by an average of 8 degrees than surrounding suburbs on a given […]
+The use… Read More »Small Residential Gardens Can Curb Consequences of Baltimore’s Urban Landscape

 The doctoral qualifying exam is probably the most stressful part of earning a Ph.D.
-In addition to the candidate being scrutinized by a panel of field experts with a vague scope of questions, a single poor performance on the exam could result in expulsion from your Ph.D. program, despite how hard you worked toward your […]
+In addition to the candidate being scrutinized by a panel of… Read More »Rethinking the Doctoral Qualifying Exam

 Would a union help graduate student workers at Hopkins? @GraciousSteward examines a graduate student union contract negotiated by the same union that @TRUhopkins proposes graduate workers join.

 During a recent panel, trainees shared their thoughts on how changes implemented during the COVID-19 pandemic can be used to improve access to careers in science and medicine going forward.

 Are Ph.D. candidates students or employees?
 The answer is a little fuzzy, which makes it difficult to find a work-life balance while pursuing your Ph.D.
 Here are some thoughts on how we can take back some control.

 Self-criticism isn’t helping you be a better scientist.
 Dr. Kristin Neff explains why self-compassion is a better strategy to help you achieve your academic goals.

 Although the makeup of academia and journal authors is becoming more diverse, the under-citation of women and authors of color is worsening.
 Here are some tools to check your manuscript.